-These items are available with the Granta logo through the school.
+These items are available with the Granta logo.
 'Spares' may be bought without the logo from other sources if you prefer but please try to match the colour.

 Post 16

 For pupils post 16 there is no uniform but there is a simple dress code.